-For 2024 Team Pumas is upgrading both software and hardware that were used to participate in 2023 edition with the possibility of acquiring one more robot during the year.
+For 2025 Team Pumas is upgrading both software and hardware that were used to participate in 2024 edition for both of our robots.
 As well as integrating a new Cartesian manipulator, simplifying the trajectory calculations for grasping and reducing the complexity of the system.
 Additionally, a MPS was introduced in the laboratory equipment and it will be used to test the development beforehand.